shivanand143/LeetCode/Longest Substring without reapeting characters/readme.md

 ---

-## Limitations of the Brute Force Approach
+## Benefits of Sliding Window Method
-- **Inefficient for large strings**:
+- **Efficient Execution**:
-  - Due to its **O(n³)** time complexity, this approach is not suitable for long input strings.
+  - Reduces the time complexity to **O(n)** compared to the naive **O(n³)** approach.
-- **Optimized Approach**:
+- **Scalable**:
-  - Use the **sliding window technique** to reduce time complexity to **O(n)**.
+  - Can handle larger input strings effectively.

 ---

 ## Conclusion
-The brute force solution is a simple and straightforward way to solve the problem of finding the longest substring without repeating characters.
-While it is not efficient for larger inputs, it provides a clear understanding of the problem and is useful as a stepping stone toward implementing optimized algorithms.
+The sliding window technique provides an efficient and elegant solution to the problem of finding the longest substring without repeating characters.
+It balances simplicity and performance, making it a practical choice for real-world applications.